douglasgreen/config-setup/docs/config_choices.md

 -   **PHP Version Detection**: Set PHP version for upgrades based on the version specified in `composer.json`.
--   **Package Detection**: Enables or disables relevant ECS rule sets based on the presence of PHPUnit, Symfony, or Doctrine in `composer.json`.
 -   **Import Names**: Configure import names with options to not import short classes and to remove unused imports.
 -   **PHP Sets**: Configure Rector with default PHP sets.